- The most likely cause for the Critical Process Died on Windows 11 is system corruption, so try to repair your system using SFC and DISM.

 - Now you can change the settings as needed.
 By default, the settings should look like on the screenshot below:

-- Optional: The only setting that you might want to disable is Automatically restart in order to see the name of the stop code better.
+- Optional: The only setting that you might want to disable is Automatically restart to see the name of the stop code better.

-Fixing BSoD errors such as Critical Process Died on Windows 11 can be complicated, but hopefully, you found our article informative and you managed to fix the problem.
+Fixing this error can be complicated, especially if the Critical Process Died appears on startup on Windows 11, but hopefully, you found our article informative and managed to fix the problem.

-Did you find a solution on your own?
+Did you find a solution on your own to one of the abovementioned situations?
 Share it with us in the comments section below.